Analida's Ethnic Spoon

 • 📖 Recipe

-I discovered this easy scones recipe a few weekends ago.
+I discovered this easy scone recipe a few weekends ago.
 I went to a retirement party for a dear colleague.
 She will be moving to sunny California.
 Who can blame her after 30 years in the frozen north?
 I am so happy for her.

 Anyhow, I digress.
-About the party everyone brought something delicious.
+About the party, everyone brought something delicious.
 One of my colleagues brought blue cheese and pecan scones.
 They were to die for!
 So, I thought: "Hmmm..., maybe I can tweak the recipe just a bit and come up with a similar flavor profile.
 So, voila!
 Savory feta walnut scones, just for you!

 a white plate with three scones and five scones on a drying rack on the right

 Don't worry if they don't come out looking the same.
 Scones are kind of rustic, so if they seem a bit uneven, that is definitely part of their charm.
 Crunchy edges, soft interior with bits of texture from walnuts.
-Pops of saltiness from the feta make for a delicious snack, or light meal with a side of greens.
+Pops of saltiness from the feta make for a delicious snack or light meal with a side of greens.

 Feta history

 The origins of Feta date back to Ancient Greece, where it is mentioned in many literary sources.
 For example, the Cyclops in Homer's The Odyssey prepares a cheese from sheep's milk that is believed by historians to be feta.
-Feta is also thought to have been traded across the Mediterranean sea in special cask.
+Feta is also thought to have been traded across the Mediterranean Sea in a special cask.

 three scones on a plate with a napkin and scones on a drying rack in the back